-When you want to take the ferry from the UK to the Netherlands: Newcastle to Amsterdam from DFDS is the best and only ferry option currently available.
+When you want to take the ferry from the UK to the Netherlands, Newcastle to Amsterdam from DFDS is the best and only available ferry option.
 This ferry to Holland will get you to Amsterdam in just over 15 hours.
-All on a luxurious trip

 Seven weekly sailings with exclusively evening departures.
 The next day – after a good diner and casino – you’ll arrive at the harbor of Amsterdam / IJmuiden and you can enjoy your holiday in Holland.